laurmaedje/laurmaedje.github.io/posts/hypher.md

 Luckily, Liang's thesis also contains efficient algorithms to work with the patterns.
 The general idea is to create a _trie_, essentially a tree-shaped finite state machine, to encode the patterns.
+Each path from the root of such a trie to an accepting state encodes one pattern.
-The example below contains such a trie for the seven patterns from the example above:
+The figure below shows an example for the seven patterns from the example above (accepting states have double borders).
+You can see the pattern `n2at` being reflected by the topmost path through the trie.
+We can easily build such a trie by iterating over the patterns, trying to walk each pattern in the trie and adding states and transitions as necessary.

 <img
-  style="display: block; margin: auto;" src="../assets/state-machine.svg"
+  src="/assets/state-machine.svg"
-  alt="State machine for the six previously seen patterns" width="400" height="220"
+  alt="State machine for the seven previously seen patterns" width="400" height="220"
 />

-From the start state on the left, each pattern corresponds to one walk of the trie ending with an accepting state (the ones with the double border).
-We can easily build such a trie by iterating over the patterns, trying to walk each pattern in the trie and adding states and transitions as necessary.

 What is still missing from this illustration though is the levels!
 How does that work?